The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 ### User Model

 As mentioned above, a model is the right-most component of a server application.
+* A model interacts directly with the database and can be used by controllers as an interface to the database.
-An application can have many models and each model is responsible for managing interactions with a particular table in a database.
+* An application can have many models and each model is responsible for managing interactions with a particular table in a database.

 In our tech stack, our models use Knex to execute SQL statements.